commentjava/javabien/README.md

 ### Typing tests

-There is two receipes dediacated to the typing suite:
+There are two recipes dedicated to the typing suite:
-* `make test-ShouldWorkTypeTest.byte`: this suite will try to type the files located in the `Test/typing/should_work` folder and verify that every files here are correctly typed.
+* `make test-ShouldWorkTypeTest.byte`: this suite will try to type the files located in the `Test/typing/should_work` folder and verify that every file here are correctly typed.
 * `make test-ShouldFailTypeTest.byte`: this suite will try to type the files located in the `Test/typing/should_fail` folder and check that each file fail the typing phase, however it will not check _why_ the test failed.

 ### Evaluation tests

-Using the receipe `make test-EvalUnitTest.byte` it is possible to run a unit test suite against a list of files located in the `Test/eval_units/` folder.
+Using the recipe `make test-EvalUnitTest.byte` it is possible to run a unit test suite against a list of files located in the `Test/eval_units/` folder.
-This tests will check that the outputs of `Debug.debug(Object o)` matches with the comment lines starting with `//:` located at the top of the file.
+These tests will check that the outputs of `Debug.debug(Object o)` matches with the comment lines starting with `//:` located at the top of the file.
 For example the following test will pass: